swaptacular/swpt_accounts/protocol.rst

    timestamp).

 .. [#insufficient-amount] The ``"INSUFFICIENT_AVAILABLE_AMOUNT"``
-   status code SHOULD be used when the transfer is rejected due to insufficient amount available on the account.
+   status code SHOULD be used when the transfer has been rejected due to insufficient amount available on the account.

 PreparedTransfer